 The term confounding in statistics usually refers to variables that have been omitted from an analysis but which have an important association (correlation) with both the independent and dependent variable.
 Thus confounding is closely connected to the notion of causality and cause-effect relationships.
-Recent research into the benefits of breastfeeding as compared with bottle feeding using formula milk suggest that many of the widely claimed benefits simply cannot be proven (Rumbelow, 2009 [RUM1]).
+For example, research into the benefits of breastfeeding as compared with bottle feeding using formula milk suggest that many of the widely claimed benefits (breast is best) simply cannot be proven (Rumbelow, 2009 [RUM1]).
 In many cases the evidence in favor of breastfeeding is either poorly established or affected by confounding factors, notably the kind of mother who chooses to breastfeed.

 Taking another example, variable A may appear to be highly correlated with variable B, but this (by itself) provides no explanation for the relationship.
 If variable A is the height of 10,000 randomly selected individuals in some study area and variable B is the incidence of lung cancer amongst this sample, it would be extremely dubious to infer that tall people are more prone to such cancers, even though a highly significant association may be detected.
 The most basic confounding factor here is age (or more generally, time in other areas of data analysis), since we have not excluded infants and children from our sample.
 Typically in medical studies, age and sex always warrant inclusion as possible confounding factors, even where such factors are not expected to be of significance.
 Also, it is important to note that factors such as age may be explanatory but not specifically causal factors — confounding variables may be surrogates for underlying causal factors.